emagiz/emdocs/mds/microlearning/intermediate-defining-your-message-structures-audit-emagiz-data-models.md

 Should you have any questions, please contact academy@emagiz.com.

-Last update: December 17th, 2020
+- Last update: January 22th 2021

-Required reading time: 3 minutes
+- Required reading time: 5 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform